csexton/codeography.com/_posts/2010-03-01-alias-a-class-in-ruby.markdown

 I had a collegue looking for a way to alias a class in Ruby.
 Which I thought was a pretty interseting problem.

-My first attempt was using eval, which really felt to clever:
+My first attempt was using `eval`, which really felt to clever:

     class Daddy; def speak() puts "No!" end; end
     %w{Leah Lars}.each {|k| eval "class #{k} < Daddy; end"}